Rethink Syntax Highlighting

 2020 November 6

-A screenshot of my current code editor
+A screenshot of my current editor theme - sketch-white

 I'm a minimalist when it comes to how I like to highlight my code - my code editor is usually almost monochromatic, just black, white, three shades of gray, and an accent color like orange.
 If those colors sounds a lot to you, I have to assume you either are an extreme minimalist in code highlighting or you've never give code highlighting a second thought and just use whatever the theme creators throws at you.
 If you are the latter, this post is for you.